-V. Recommendations: Goals/Actions 2011-2015
+V. Recommendations: Goals/Actions 2013-2016

-Dates that follow each numbered action suggest the year in which implementation should begin.
-Many recommended actions have an ongoing character and, hence, will continue over time.
+Goal: V.A.
+Position Municipal Government for Leadership in the Creative Sector

-V.A.
-POSITION MUNICIPAL GOVERNMENT FOR LEADERSHIP IN THE CREATIVE SECTOR
+1. The Madison Common Council should revise Madison General Ordinance 8.33, redefining the Madison Arts Commission's membership and role, broadening its responsibility to include arts and culture rather than art alone.
+(See Appendix A: Restructuring the Madison Arts Commission) (Achieved in 2012)

-- The Madison Common Council should revise Madison General Ordinance 8.33, redefining the Madison Arts Commission's membership and role, broadening its responsibility to include arts and culture rather than art alone.
-(See Appendix A: Restructuring the Madison Arts Commission) [2011] - 2.
-The Department of Planning and Economic Development should convene a Creative Initiatives Staff Team staffed by the Neighborhood Planning, Preservation & Design Section.
+2. The Department of Planning, Community, and Economic Development should convene a Creative Initiatives Staff Team staffed by the Neighborhood Planning, Preservation & Design Section.
 The Creative Initiatives Staff Team should be responsible to advance practice regarding creative sector issues in the built environment and in the city's social and economic development work.
-(See Appendix B: The Creative Initiatives Staff Team) [2011] - 3.
-The Madison Arts Commission should take steps to re-prioritize staff public art responsibilities, making room for obligations associated with the Creative Initiatives Staff Team.
-Activities should include reducing the number of "Blink" deadlines to two per year; creating a handbook for individuals, schools, businesses, organizations, and neighborhoods interested in commissioning public works that are funded independent of the city; and creating a checklist for municipal agencies interested in displaying works of art in public areas of their workspaces.
-The purpose of the handbook and checklist is to give residents and city agencies the tools they need to proceed with greater independence, concomitantly creating less burden on staff time.
-[2012]
+(See Appendix B: The Creative Initiatives Staff Team)

-- 4. The Madison Arts Commission should refine its approach to grant making and explore two options for reducing the workload associated with its arts grants.
-The grants process should be managed electronically with online application and reporting functions.
-To accomplish this, the Commission should consider two options: 1) a shared grant-making and grants administration system with the Dane County Cultural Affairs Commission; or 2) developing its own electronic grant application process in tandem with the City's Enterprise Financial System development.
-[2012] - 5.
-The Finance Director should review and modify current fiscal management tools and methods to insure accurate annual reporting of the city's aggregate arts and cultural expenditures, both operating and capital.
-[2012]
+3. The Madison Arts Commission should take steps to re-prioritize staff responsibilities, making room for obligations associated with the Creative Initiatives Staff Team.
+(See Appendix B: The Creative Initiatives Staff Team)

-GOAL
+4. The Madison Arts Commission should refine its approach to grant making and explore the options for reducing the workload associated with its arts grants including creating an online electronic submission process, while increasing access.
+(See Findings III.D.7.d.ii.
+Arts Grants)

-ACTIONS
+5. The Cultural Initiatives Staff Team should provide an annual report of the City's arts and cultural highlights that reports both the quantity and quality resulting from both operating and cultural expenditures.
+(See Findings III.D.7.d.
+The City of Madison)

-V.B.
-CREATE A NEXUS FOR SUSTAINABLE LOCAL AND REGIONAL CREATIVE SECTOR DEVELOPMENT
+Goal: V.B.
+Create a Nexus for Sustainable Local and Regional Creative Sector Development

-- 6. The Office of the Mayor should lead a community effort to form an independent public/private/creative sector partnership.
-This entity should be formally designated as a partner to the city and, over time, any other units of local government within the region wishing to participate programmatically and financially.
-(See Appendix C: Detailed Recommendations Concerning The Partnership).
-[2012] - 7.
-The Madison Arts Commission should execute an \$85,000 contract for one year of service related to establishing The Partnership (See Appendix D: Outline of Requirements of an RFP to Create The Partnership) [2012] - 8.
-The Partnership should initiate immediate efforts to develop a comprehensive online information sharing system for the sector and its consumers and patrons, both to meet a profound community need and to demonstrate its own relevance to the community.
-(See Appendix E: Detailed View of the Electronic Information System) [2012]
+6. The Office of the Mayor should convene a regional effort to form a public/private/creative sector coalition to advance the creative sector.
+(See Appendix C and Findings 111.A.
+Connectivity)

-V. C. STRENGTHEN PROGRAMS THAT SERVE THE BROADEST POSSIBLE AUDIENCE
+7. The Cultural Coalition should initiate efforts to develop a comprehensive online information sharing system for the sector and its consumers and patrons, both to meet a profound community need and to demonstrate its own relevance to the community.
+(See Appendix E: Detailed View of the Electronic Information System and Findings III.A.1.
+Electronic Information Sharing)

-The Madison Arts Commission and The Partnership should support the Superintendent of Schools' newly proposed advisory committee on arts education and assist in advancing its work.
-[2011]
+8. The Madison Arts Commission and The Partnership should support MMSD when the proposed advisory committee on arts education is formed and assist in advancing its work.
+(See Findings III.D.6.a.
+Community Engagement, Outreach, and Education)